Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 We want the result to be `((42 + 200) * 100)` in that case.
 But what we see is `(42 + * 100)`.
 That is not correct!
 What could go wrong?

 Actually, nothing.
 That is how [Spring AOP] works.
-It uses proxy to call methods which uses aspects.
-Then, if you call an internal method you call the exact method, not a proxy you need to.
+Spring uses proxy to call a function.
+Then, if you call an internal method you call the exact method bypassing spring, not a proxy you need to.
 What can we do with that?
 We need native [AspectJ].

 ### AspectJ config
-To include native [AspectJ] functionality uncomment this in `gradle.build` file:
+To include native [AspectJ] functionality uncomment those lines in `gradle.build` file:
 {% highlight groovy linenos=table %}
 configurations {
     aspectjweaver